actions/cache/CACHING.md

 ```

-For very short term or isolated use cases, where cache is supposed to be short lived, commit sha can be used.
+On similar lines, commit sha can be used to create a very specialized and short lived cache.

 ```yaml
   - uses: actions/cache@v3